-- 5.3.3.1 The decision of the Board of Arbitration shall be binding upon the parties, but in no event shall the Board of Arbitration have the power to alter, modify or amend this Agreement in any respect.
-The Board shall have the power to determine whether the grievance is arbitrable. - 5.3.3.2 The Board of Arbitration has the same powers, follows the same procedures and has the same authority as an arbitration board under the Labour Relations Code of British Columbia.
+- 5.4.1 The parties agree-to a preference for sole-arbitrator hearings.
+However, should either party determine that a particular case warrants it, they may opt for a three-person arbitration board by communicating that decision, in writing, to the other party prior to agreement on a named sole arbitrator. - 5.4.2 The expenses of the arbitrator or chairperson of the arbitration board shall be shared equally.
+The parties shall bear the expenses of their respective nominees. - 5.4.3 Powers of Arbitrator - 5.4.3.1 The decision of the Board of Arbitration shall be binding upon the parties, but in no event shall the Board of Arbitration have the power to alter, modify or amend this Agreement in any respect.
+The Board shall have the power to determine whether the grievance is arbitrable. - 5.4.3.2 The Board of Arbitration has the same powers, follows the same procedures and has the same authority as an arbitration board under the Labour Relations Code of British Columbia.
 The Board of Arbitration shall give full opportunity to all parties to present evidence and make representation to it.
 The Board of Arbitration shall commence its proceedings as soon as possible.
 The decision of a majority shall be the decision of the Board of Arbitration.